-While this may seem like a no-brainer, it is important to look around your home (attic included!) and see if you notice any signs of water damage, such as dark stains or peeling paint on the walls/ceilings of the home or wet wood in the attic.
-We have written an informative article on what to do when you notice water stains on the interior of your home, click on the link below to learn other tips if you find a roof leak.
+While this may seem like a no-brainer, it is essential to look around your home (attic included!) and check for any signs of water damage, such as dark stains or peeling paint on the walls/ceilings of the house or wet wood in the attic.
+We have written an informative article on what to do when you notice water stains on the interior of your home.
+Click on the link below to learn other tips if you find a roof leak.

 Most homeowner insurance policies will include coverage of wind damage to the roof.
-This coverage can also include hail damage or any other “Acts of God” which refers to any event that occurs outside of human control and that cannot be predicted or prevented.
+This coverage can also include hail damage or any other “Acts of God,” which refers to any event outside human control that cannot be predicted or prevented.

-Call your homeowner insurance provider to find out what your deductible is for specific events.
-Ask for the details about your policy to have a better understanding of what types of roof damage they will help you cover the cost for!
-If you would like to ask a local roofing contractor any questions in association with your policy please reach out to Signature Exteriors Inc. Our company is familiar with North and South Carolina insurance companies.
+Call your homeowner insurance provider to determine your deductible for specific events.
+Ask for the details about your policy to understand better what types of roof damage they will cover!
+If you would like to ask a local roofing contractor any questions associated with your policy, please reach out to Signature Exteriors Inc. Our company is familiar with North and South Carolina insurance companies.

 Do You Have Wind Damage On Your Roof?

-If you saw these signs of wind damage on your own roof, reach out to your local roofing contractor and schedule a roof inspection.
+If you saw these signs of wind damage on your roof, reach out to your local roofing contractor and schedule a roof inspection.
 If you live in the greater Charlotte, NC area – give Signature Exteriors a call today for a free roof evaluation.
 We will also happily assist you with filing an insurance claim, should you decide to go that route.
-We pride ourselves in the work we do and would be honored to be your preferred roofing contractor in the Charlotte, NC market.
-Give us a call today at (704) 729-4898 or email us at firstname.lastname@example.org and one of our team members will be happy to assist you.
+We pride ourselves in our work and would be honored to be your preferred roofing contractor in the Charlotte, NC, market.
+Give us a call today at (704) 729-4898 or email us at [email protected]